TheFlameFish/Python-Morse-code-translator/readme.md

 A project I'm working on w/ the Raspberry pi.

-Only the led branch will recieve updates.
+Only the led and button branches will recieve updates.